Cherry Shrimp Molting Problems: How To Deal With Those?

 There are some more reasons why I think protein is not responsible for the White Ring Of Death.

-Almost all the shrimp keepers around the world feed their shrimps a diet that contains about 40 to 47% protein.
+Almost all shrimp keepers around the world feed their shrimp a diet that contains about 40 to 47% protein.
 The same goes for shrimp researchers around the world.
-In fact, I follow many shrimp breeders that provide their shrimp a protein-based diet.
+In fact, I follow many shrimp breeders who provide their shrimp with a protein-based diet.
 No one has ever reported a problem.
-Because, protein is not the issue here.
+Protein is not the issue here.

 In fact, the exoskeleton of the cherry shrimp contains mainly three elements: